jupyter/accessibility/README.md

 # Jupyter Accessibility

-Welcome to the GitHub repository for the [Project Jupyter](https://jupyter.org/) Accessibility Project.
+Welcome to the GitHub repository for the [Jupyter](https://jupyter.org/) Accessibility Project.
 This group was formed in early 2019.
 Its goal is to gather stakeholders interested in working to make Jupyter's core user-facing software and related tooling accessible.